gluobe/container-ci-workshop-hogent/labs/02-docker-basics.md

   COPY index.php /var/www/html/
   ```

-  * `FROM ubuntu:latest` This image is based on ubuntu:latest
+  * `FROM php:apache` This image is based on ubuntu:latest
   * `MAINTAINER <YOUR@EMAILADDRESS.COM>` This is merely for infomation (to see who maintains this image)
   * `COPY index.php /var/www/html/` this will copy the `index.php` file from the current directory of your host into the image